bweir27/SocketPainter/README.md

    Once an update is received, the `Painter` determines the type, then either appends the chat to the `feed` or adds the shape to the `paintPanel` accordingly.

 New `Painter`s can see the masterCanvas upon arrival, but cannot see any of the previous chatroom messages.

+## Next Steps
+Currently, when a `Painter` disconnects, the `Hub` crashes.
+Next, I hope to implement graceful disconnect so that when a `Painter` leaves the studio, the `Hub` acknowledges its disconnect, and the other `Painter`s can continue painting/chatting without any hiccups.